samkennerly/suneku/sunekutools/README.md

 * **[ml](https://github.com/samkennerly/suneku/tree/master/sunekutools/ml)** for machine learning and related tools
 * **[viz](https://github.com/samkennerly/suneku/tree/master/sunekutools/viz)** for visualizing data

+Many of the functions in [tools.py](https://github.com/samkennerly/suneku/blob/master/sunekutools/tools.py) aren't really necessary, but I often use them as a quick-reference guide when I forget how to do something like "use `os.makedirs()` to make a new folder"

 ## demo notebooks

 For each `.py` module in `sunekutools`, there is an `.ipynb` notebook demonstrating how to use that module.